 It may feel like water, but it has the strength to remove sunscreen, dirt, and, make-up like an oil-based cleanser.

 You may think sunscreen is easily washed away if you just bathe or swim in the ocean.
+Some of it is, of course.
 But sunscreen is designed to last!

 And when you reapply more, dirt and grime get trapped in between the two layers.
-Of course, you should reapply after going in the water, regardless!
+You should always reapply after going in the water, regardless!

 Do You Need To Use Micellar Water To Remove Sunscreen?